pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/group-and-total.md

 A user wants to scan through a collection, filtering only records within a specific date range, and then grouping the records by a recurring field's value, accumulating counts, totals and the array of details from each record in the group.

 In this example, a collection of _orders_, from shop purchases for the year 2020 only will be searched for.
-The records will then be grouped by customer ID, capturing, for 2020, each customer's first purchase date, the number of orders they made, the total value of all their orders added together and a list of their individual order items.
-Essentially what is produced is a report of orders made by each customer in 2020.
+The records will then be grouped by customer ID, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders added together and a list of their individual order items.
+Essentially what is produced is a report of shop orders made by each customer in 2020.

 ## Sample Data Population